Plasmids 101: Stringent Regulation of Replication

 Plasmid DNA replication and regulation

-For stringently controlled plasmids, replication is tightly coupled to the bacterial host's cell cycle in order to maintain a stable concentration of plasmid.
-If a plasmid's replication rate is too slow it will eventually be lost; however, a high rate of replication is also undesirable as it is a burden to the host and can slow cell growth or, in the extreme case, lead to cell death.
+Plasmids must also strike a balance: replicating too slowly will eventually cause a plasmid to be lost from the population, while replicating too quickly can slow cell growth or even kill the host cell.
+For stringently controlled plasmids, replication is tightly coupled to the bacterial host's cell cycle, maintaining a stable concentration of plasmid.
 Similar to replication in E. coli, regulation primarily occurs by controlling the initiation of replication.
 Once the average copy number for a given plasmid has been reached, negative feedback circuits reduce replication of the plasmid to balance the total plasmid number.

-Plasmids under stringent control of replication may differ in the specialized proteins or sequences necessary for initiation or the mechanisms utilized to regulate their replication, but their copy number is always limited by the use of the host's initiation proteins.
-These plasmids have cleverly evolved to ensure their propagation by balancing their copy number and compensating for the additional metabolic cost imposed on the host with a beneficial function (usually antibiotic resistance).
+Plasmids under stringent control of replication may differ in the specialized proteins or sequences necessary for initiation or the mechanisms that regulate their replication, but their copy number is always limited by the use of the host cell's initiation proteins.
+In nature, such plasmids ensure their propagation by limiting their copy number and compensating for the additional metabolic cost imposed on the host with a beneficial function (usually antibiotic resistance).

 References